1. OUR PRIVACY COMMITMENT

 9. STORAGE AND SECURITY

-We are committed to protecting the security of your personal information and we take all reasonable precautions to protect it from unauthorized access, modification or disclosure.
+We are committed to protecting the security of your personal information and we take all reasonable precautions to protect it from unauthorised access, modification or disclosure.

 10. EMAIL, TEXT AND TELEPHONE COMMUNICATIONS